Teaching Spanish for Distance-Learning: Demos, Hacks, and Examples

 - You can use the extension Flubaroo to help grade your students through a Google form.
 The teacher completes the form as an answer key, and Flubaroo will grade it for you and email the results to you.

 Teaching Spanish Online: Videos and Demos

-As I said in my post showcasing Videos and Damos of Spanish teachers in their classroom: I want to give a huge shout-out to all the amazing teachers who have created video of their classes.
+As I said in my post showcasing Videos and Demos of Spanish teachers in their classroom: I want to give a huge shout-out to all the amazing teachers who have created video of their classes.
 It’s not easy.
-(Only thoughtful/supportive comments allowed.
+Only thoughtful/supportive comments allowed!

-Here are some tips on planning your classes and shifting the mindset to online:
+Below you can watch videos with more tips and demos on planning your classes and shifting to online:

 COVID-19 Survival Guide: Making a Reading to Provide Input with a Packet with Tina Hardgaden

 In this video, you can get guidance on planning, setting up, and running a 1-hour live class for elementary and upper-elementary classes.